raphaelquast/EOmaps_GeoPython2024/README.md

 > No working `python` on your system?  >>> Install [python](https://www.python.org/downloads/)!

-1. Create a new virtual environment:
+1. Navigate to your desired working directory and create a new virtual environment:
-    `python -m venv "venv_folder_path"`
+    `python -m venv "eomaps_geopython24"`
-2. Activate the environment:
+2. Activate the environment (see [python docs](https://docs.python.org/3/library/venv.html#how-venvs-work) for details on different platforms and shells):
-    `venv_folder_path\Scripts\activate`
+    `eomaps_geopython24\Scripts\activate`
 3. Install required packages:
    `pip install eomaps[all] jupyterlab`
-5. Navigate to your working directory and start Jupyter Lab:
-   `jupster lab`
 </details>

 <br>